Raccoon Exclusion Gives Homeowners Peace of Mind in Bayville, NJ

-I was dispatched to a summer home in Bayville for a possible wildlife infestation.
-The homeowners, while in the process of closing the home and heading back to their permanent residence, heard wildlife noises in the chimney.
-After investigating the situation, I determined that there was indeed wildlife.
+I was dispatched to a summer home in Bayville, NJ for a possible wildlife infestation.
+The homeowners, while in the process of closing their home and heading back to their permanent residence, heard wildlife noises in the chimney.
+After investigating the situation, I determined that there was indeed wildlife presence.
 At least one raccoon was using the chimney for shelter.
 Raccoons may look cute, but they are the primary carrier of rabies in New Jersey and can be aggressive.
 Most likely, the chimney was being used by raccoons as a temporary shelter, and was not its "regular" shelter.
 Raccoons often avail themselves of numerous rest areas, selecting them near food and water sources.
 According to wildlife experts, a raccoon can occupy a ten-mile radius of territory.

 Recently, we went on a service a call in Bayville, NJ for a homeowner who was complaining of an excessive amount of moisture in his crawl space.
 Excessive moisture in your crawl space can have a major impact on your family’s health.
 In fact, 40% of the air in your home comes up through the crawl space — which means that moisture and mold can seep into your home, where you're breathing it in.